 In addition to the measures aimed at preventing the further spread of COVID-19, governments and central banks around the world have also introduced measures aimed at mitigating the economic consequences of the pandemic and related response measures, such as guarantee schemes, compensation schemes and cutting interest rates.
-For example, the Dutch government has announced economic measures aimed at protecting jobs, households' wages and companies, e.g., by way of tax payment holidays, guarantee schemes and a compensation scheme for heavily affected sectors in the economy.
+For example, the Dutch government has implemented economic measures aimed at protecting jobs, households' wages and companies, e.g., by way of tax payment holidays, guarantee schemes and a compensation scheme for heavily affected sectors in the economy.
 These announced measures and any additional measures, including any payment holidays with respect to mortgages or other loans, have had and may continue to have a significant impact on ING's customers and other counterparties.

 Governments, regulators and central banks (including the ECB), have also announced that they are taking or considering measures seeking to safeguard the stability of the financial sector, to prevent lending to the business sector from being jeopardised and to ensure the payment system continues to function properly, as described under the heading 'Description of ING Groep N.V. - Significant Developments in 2020'.
 The ECB allows banks to operate below the level of capital required by the Pillar 2 Guidance, capital conservation buffer and the liquidity coverage ratio.
 Banks will also be allowed to partially use capital instruments that do not qualify as CET1 capital, to meet the Pillar 2 Requirements.
 Several countries also released or reduced countercyclical buffers (CCyB).
+The ECB has also issued a recommendation to the banks that it supervises that such banks should not pay dividends or buy back shares until January 2021.
 However, it is not certain whether these or future actions will be successful in mitigating the economic consequences of the pandemic and related response measures.
-If the pandemic is prolonged or the actions of governments and central banks are unsuccessful, the adverse impact on the global economy will deepen, and ING's business, results and financial condition may be materially adversely affected.
+If the pandemic is prolonged or the actions are unsuccessful, additional actions by governments and central banks may follow and the adverse impact on the global economy will deepen, and ING's business, results and financial condition may be materially adversely affected.

-As of July 2020, the COVID-19 pandemic has affected all of ING's businesses, and these effects will likely be greater in future periods if adverse conditions persist.
-These effects have included significantly increased volatility, lower or negative interest rates, widening of credit spreads, lower oil prices and credit deterioration of loans to ING's customers.
-These effects have also resulted in an increase in the allowance for credit losses, lower valuations of certain classes of assets (at fair value), and reduced net interest income due to lower interest rates.
-While these effects were offset by higher commissions related to brokerage trades in the first half of 2020, this level of activity may not persist in future periods which may materially adversely affect ING's business, results and financial condition.
+As of October 2020, the COVID-19 pandemic has affected all of ING's businesses.
+These effects have included significantly increased volatility, lower or negative interest rates, lower oil prices and credit deterioration of loans to ING's customers.
+These effects have also resulted in an increase in the allowance for credit losses and impairments on non-financial assets, and reduced net interest income due to lower interest rates.
+While these effects were partly offset by resilient fee and commission income in the first nine months of 2020, this level of activity may not persist in future periods.
+With COVID-19 infection rates having recently increased, especially in some European countries, this may result in changes in government responses, more and prolonged lock downs and further downside risk towards macro-economic developments, with possibly a deeper risk aversion and a delayed recovery.
+These developments may result in further negative impact on ING's business, results and financial condition.